Chris LambertProgramme Manager

 Guest speaker and panel member - BIOL 383 (Innovation in the Biosciences)

 Chris’s research interests are in the area of university-industry collaboration.
 He is a part-time PhD student in the Department of Educational Research, supervised by Prof Paul Ashwin.
 The focus of this research is on the role, impact and interaction of Engineering graduates with innovation in SMEs.

-Chris has been working in this area for eighteen years helping businesses of all shapes and sizes to grow through accelerating R&D. He has been leading and co-ordinating experiential and problem-based learning with students for much of this time.
-He is a Senior Fellow of the Higher Education Academy.
+Chris has been working in this area for over twenty years helping businesses of all shapes and sizes to grow through accelerating R&D. He has been leading and co-ordinating experiential and problem-based learning with students for much of this time.
+He is a Registered Technology Transfer Professional (RTTP) and Senior Fellow of the Higher Education Academy (SFHEA).